 Salvage title cars have sustained enough damage that the cost to repair them exceeds their value, so they’re “totaled.”
-A salvage title car that is repaired and roadworthy is one with a rebuilt title.
+A salvage title car that has been repaired and is roadworthy is referred to as a rebuilt title vehicle.

-Some car insurance companies will charge you a higher premium if you buy a salvage title vehicle that has been repaired and carries a rebuilt title, and is now considered roadworthy, says David Suarez, former business development manager at Mercury Insurance.
+Some car insurance companies will charge you a higher premium for a rebuilt title vehicle, says David Suarez, former business development manager at Mercury Insurance.

 But if the price of that salvage Mercedes or Honda seems irresistible or you just can’t let go of your favorite ride, here’s what you should know about insuring salvage cars.